Femicides in Argentina reach 10-year high under coronavirus lockdown

-MEXICO CITY, May 18 (Thomson Reuters Foundation) - The number of women killed in Argentina has reached a 10-year high under coronavirus lockdown, a leading rights group said on Monday, with more than 50 femicides in less than two months.
+MEXICO CITY (Thomson Reuters Foundation) - The number of women killed in Argentina has reached a 10-year high under coronavirus lockdown, a leading rights group said on Monday, with more than 50 femicides in less than two months.

 Three of those women were murdered in just the last four days, according to La Casa del Encuentro, a Buenos Aires-based feminist group that said not only the numbers but the severity of the violence was hugely concerning.